nxt3d/ownable-books/README.md

 > ### Books
 >
-> A book is an onchain smart contract that contains a set of policies governing a specific aspect of the web3 ecosystem, such as domain name rentals, sports data, or macroeconomics.
+> A book is an onchain smart contract that contains a set of policies governing a specific aspect of the web3 ecosystem, such as domain name rentals, sports data, or macroeconomics data.
 Books are designed to be both useful as onchain smart contracts as well as legal and practical documents.
 Anyone can create a book, and the policies contained within the book are enforced by the guardians.

 > ### Policies
 >